NickGard/tiny-get/README.md

 `root` - An object or array to traverse
 <br/>
-`path` - A string of the path to be traversed
+`path` - A string of the path, or an array of property names to be traversed
 <br/>
 `default` - [optional] A value to be returned if the path does not exist or results in an undefined value